soif/PhpCameraAlarmGateway/README.md

 # Php Camera Alarm Gateway
-Server Daemon to listen to IP Camera Alarm messages, decode it and send triggers to ZoneMinder, Domoticz, Custom URLs....
+This scripts (running as a Server Daemon) listen to IP Camera Alarm messages, decodes messages and send triggers to ZoneMinder, Domoticz, Custom URLs....

 This allows to offload the motion detection work to each camera